 The tap list at Tap & Barrel, while smaller than its neighbour CRAFT’s, has the distinction of being made up of 100% BC beers.
 They also serve BC wine on tap, and a small selection of ciders.
 All but one of our crew opted for the dark and delicious Backhand of God Stout from Crannóg Ales out of Sorrento (north of Salmon Arm).
 This is a go-to BC beer for me, especially in the winter time.

-After finishing our pints of Crannog, it was onwards and upwards (literally), from the flats of False Creek to the slopes of Mount Pleasant to pay a visit to new kid on the block Brassneck Brewery.
-Brassneck opened its doors to the thirsty masses just this fall, and they’ve been selling beer (almost) faster than they can make it ever since.
+Next, it was onwards and upwards (literally), from the flats of False Creek to the slopes of Mount Pleasant to pay a visit to Brassneck Brewery.
+Brassneck opened its doors to the thirsty masses in fall 2013, and they’ve been selling beer (almost) faster than they can make it ever since.
 Once you try their beer, this makes complete sense – ’cause it’s good.
 Real good.
 And the cozy, West Coast-inspired space makes it one of my favourite places in the city to grab a pint.

 We each grabbed a taster paddle, and between us were able to try all of the beers on offer (which is generally between 8-10, depending on availability).
 I’m a big fan of their sessionable stout, as well as the Passive Aggressive single-hopped pale ale.
 If all that beer drinking has made you hungry, they’ve got quite the selection local pepperoni on offer, and there’s usually a local food cart parked outside.
 Tip: come early if you want to snag a seat in the tasting room – Brassneck is popular and fills up quickly.
 Luckily, if it’s full, you can always pick up a growler (offered in three different sizes: 16 oz “purse pops”, 1 litre and 1.9 litres) and take your brew to go.

-As the sun began to dip below the horizon, we moved on to our next destination, just several blocks south and west of Brassneck and the Whip.
-Another relatively new addition to the Vancouver craft beer scene, 33 Acres Brewing Company opened just this summer and is probably my favourite tasting room in terms of aesthetics (clean, simple and bright – with plants at every table!).
+As the sun began to dip below the horizon, we moved on to our final destination, just several blocks south and west of Brassneck.
+Another relatively new addition to the Vancouver craft beer scene, 33 Acres Brewing Company opened just this summer and is probably my favourite tasting room in terms of aesthetics (clean, simple and bright – with plants at every table).
 You can usually find two of their beers on offer for tasting (often one of their two standard brews and a seasonal), and you can fill up growlers to go as well.
 The more stalwart among our party sipped from the brand new and fantastically large 24-ounce glasses, while the rest of us stuck with 12-ouncers.

-Continuing on our journey southwards up Main, we made our way across Broadway for a pint at The Cascade Room.
+The Cascade Room: If you continue your journey southwards up Main from the breweries, you’ll find yourself crossing Broadway and right on the doorstep of the Cascade Room.
 The Cascade Room has a solid local craft beer list, including two rotating guest taps and often, a craft cask.
-It’s also a great spot for a cocktail, and if you love pickled things (like I do), they have a pretty sweet little jar of pickled veggies that serves as the perfect mid-beer crawl snack.
-I decided to go with a half-pint of the deliciously roasty Dark Matter from Victoria’s Hoyne Brewing.
+It’s also a great spot for a cocktail, and if you love pickled things (like I do), they have a pretty sweet little jar of pickled veggies that pairs nicely with a pint.

-And then there was one: about ten blocks south of The Cascade Room on Main Street you’ll find Portland Craft.
+Portland Craft: About 10 blocks south of The Cascade Room on Main Street you’ll find Portland Craft.
 Although the focus here is mostly on beers from Oregon, California and Washington, there are several BC beers on tap as well, and a good food menu (including the “Put a Bird On It” chicken & waffles, a shout out to this sketch from the TV show Portlandia).
-The atmosphere is laid back, and the long communal tables and cozy booths are mostly filled with locals.
-It was the perfect, chilled out place to finish our Main Street beer adventure.
+The atmosphere is laid back, and the long communal tables and cozy booths are usually full of locals.

 Breweries, Cideries & Distilleries in BC